Gump Roast

 "Gump Roast" is the seventeenth episode of the thirteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on April 21, 2002.
 In the episode, Homer Simpson is honored by the townspeople at a Friars' Club Roast, until it is interrupted by Kang and Kodos.

 The episode was directed by Mark Kirkland and written by Dan Castellaneta and his wife Deb Lacusta.
 The plot idea came about when Simpsons cast members were on hiatus following a payment dispute.
-This is the fifth and, so far, the last clip show The Simpsons has produced; instead, the series implements at least one "trilogy episode" each season.
+This is the fifth and, to date, the last clip show The Simpsons has produced.
 Despite receiving a 5.7 rating and 12.2 million in viewership when first broadcast, the episode received negative reviews from critics.

 Plot

 Homer Simpson sits on a park bench holding a box of chocolates, when Chief Wiggum appears to arrest him for impersonating a movie character.
-Homer tells Wiggum a story that he is not interested in at first, but becomes more intrigued when Homer uses flashbacks to help him tell the story.
+Homer begins to tell a story from his past, but Wiggum is uninterested until Homer begins to use flashbacks.
 The Simpson family then arrives to take Homer to the Friars' Club, where he is roasted by Krusty the Clown and other prominent citizens of Springfield.
-Among those roasting him are his children, Bart and Lisa, and his boss Mr. Burns who tries to warn the people of Springfield of Homer's incompetence which, much to his dismay, they think is a joke.
+Among them are Bart and Lisa and Mr. Burns (whose attempt to warn the people of Springfield about Homer's incompetence is taken as a joke, much to his dismay).
 The roasters utilize more clips from previous episodes.

 Soon, Kang and Kodos arrive at the roast and declare that humans are stupid, as demonstrated by more clips.
-However, when they probe Maggie's brain and see her memories through a monitor, the emotional impact is too much for them that they cry with joy, but Kodos angrily attempts to hide it by claiming that they were vomiting from their eyes.
-However, Maggie's mind also reveals more clips, this time consisting of various celebrities.
-Kang and Kodos love celebrities so they and the citizens make a deal, they agree to spare the Earth if everyone agrees to give them tickets to the People's Choice Awards and the Daytime Emmys.
-They do, and Kang and Kodos enjoy the award ceremony.
+However, when they probe Maggie's brain and see her memories through a monitor, which seems to move them to tears, until Kodos reveals they were just vomiting from their eyes.
+Maggie's mind also reveals more clips, this time featuring various celebrities.
+A starstruck Kang and Kodos make a deal with the citizens of Springfield: they will spare the Earth if the townspeople give them tickets to the People's Choice Awards and the Daytime Emmys.
+They do, and Kang and Kodos are seen enjoying an award ceremony.

 The episode ends with the song "They'll Never Stop the Simpsons", which recounts additional past plots, possible future plots, and an apology for airing this clip show.